Baylor College of Medicine: Recent history

 In 2005, Baylor College of Medicine began building a hospital and clinic, to be called the Baylor Clinic and Hospital, slated to open in 2011.
 In 2009, the college postponed construction for financial reasons, with the outer shell of the hospital completed but the interiors remaining unfinished.
 In March 2012, BCM decided to convert the building to an outpatient clinic center.
 In 2009, BCM entered into discussions with Rice University regarding a potential merger between the two Houston institutions.
 After extensive meetings, the boards at both institutions decided that each school would remain independent.
-In 2010, Baylor University entered into talks with BCM to strengthening ties to each other; however, the merger did not occur.
-Baylor University Board of Regents appoints 25% of the Baylor College of Medicine's board of trustees.
+In 2010, Baylor University entered into talks with BCM to strengthen ties to each other; however, the merger did not occur.
+The Baylor University Board of Regents appoints 25% of the Baylor College of Medicine's board of trustees.

-On June 21, 2010, Dr. Paul Klotman was named as the President and CEO of the Baylor College of Medicine.
+On June 21, 2010, Dr. Paul Klotman was named as the president and CEO of the Baylor College of Medicine.

 In January 2014, BCM and CHI St. Luke's announced they would become joint owners of Baylor St. Luke's Medical Center, a hospital at the Texas Medical Center (formerly known as St. Luke's Episcopal Hospital, then St. Luke's Medical Center after it was purchased by Catholic Health Initiatives in 2013).
 A partially completed hospital building on the BCM–McNair Campus is slated to open in 2015 and will become BCM's acute-care hospital and main medical teaching facility.

 On November 18, 2020, Baylor College of Medicine announced a new affiliation with Baylor Scott & White Health that will result in the development of a new regional medical school campus in Temple, Texas which will enroll 40 students per year starting in fall 2023.